astrotars/stream-ios-encrypted-chat/README.md

 }
 ```

 This is relatively simple with Virgil's eThree kit.
-We find the user's `Card` which stores all of the information we need to encrypt our messages.
+We find the user's `Card` which stores all of the information we need to encrypt and decrypt messages.
 We'll use this `Card` in the `encrypt` method during message preperation:

 ```swift
 // ios/EncryptedChat/VirgilClient.swift:35